Kagem Emerald Mines

 Other interesting minerals

-Beryls in this area of Zambia were discovered in 1928, in Miku (some 14 km west from the location shown on this page).
-Initially there was not much excitement – beryls were not too beautiful.
+Beryls in this area of Zambia were discovered in 1928, in Miku (some 14 km west of the location shown on this page).
+Initially, there was not much excitement – the beryls were not too beautiful.

-Small scale mining and exploration in this area continued and in the 1950s in markets appeared first Zambian emeralds.
-In the 1970s the quality of Kagem emeralds was appreciated and large scale mining was started.
+Small-scale mining and exploration in this area continued and in the 1950s on markets appeared first Zambian emeralds.
+In the 1970s the quality of Kagem emeralds was appreciated and large-scale mining was started.

 Chaotic, often illegal mining activities continued in this area until the government of Zambia declared a restricted zone here.
-In the 1980s there was established government control over the mining activities and company Kagem Mining Ltd. (55% owner by Zambian state) was assigned the rights to explore and mine in this area.
+In the 1980s there was established government control over the mining activities and the company Kagem Mining Ltd. (55% owned by the Zambian state) was assigned the rights to explore and mine in this area.

 Kagem emerald mines are located in sparsely inhabited, remote woodland.
 Here live mainly miners and their families.

-Mines are spread over the area of some 50 km².
-Kafubu area (named after Kafubu river which flows through it) has many emerald finds – Dabwisa, Kagem – Fibolele (marked in this article), Kagem Fwaya-Fwaya, Grizzly, Kabashila, Kamakanga, Libwente, Miku (the oldest mine, abandoned now), Mitondo, Pioneer, Pirala and many others, but lately are used mostly Kagem, Kamakang, Grizzly mines.
+Mines are spread over an area of some 50 km².
+Kafubu area (named after the Kafubu river which flows through it) has many finds of emeralds – Dabwisa, Kagem – Fibolele (marked in this article), Kagem Fwaya-Fwaya, Grizzly, Kabashila, Kamakanga, Libwente, Miku (the oldest mine, abandoned now), Mitondo, Pioneer, Pirala and many others, but lately are used mostly Kagem, Kamakang, Grizzly mines.

 Fair trade emeralds

-In the first half of 2011 here were mined 3.74 tons (!) of emeralds.
+In the first half of 2011 there were mined 3.74 tons (!) of emeralds.
 It is expected that Kagem Emerald Mines will provide many beautiful emeralds for several decades to come.